 5. When someone is discouraged or hurting, offer specific, practical help.
 If you ask, “How can I help?” the person might be at a loss to answer.
 It’s better to ask, “Would it help if I...” or say, “I would like to...”

-6. Update your address book.
-In a digital world, there's nothing like receiving a hand-written note in the mail.
+6. Send a note.
+Although most communication is more and more digital today, there’s still nothing like receiving a hand-written note in the mail.

 7. Remind fellow Christians of the specific promises of God and characteristics of God.
-We may know something with our mind, but need to be reminded in our heart.
-The Apostle Peter wrote, "I will always remind you of these things, even though you know them and are firmly established in the truth you now have."
+The Apostle Peter wrote, "I will always remind you of these things, even though you know them and are firmly established in the truth you now have.”
 2 Peter 1:12

-8. Write someone a note to tell them that you're praying for them.
-Tell them what you're praying.
-You can pray specific Scriptures for individuals such as Romans 15:13, "[I pray that] the God of hope [will] fill you with all joy and peace as you trust in Him, so that you may overflow with hope by the power of the Holy Spirit."
+8. Let people know that you’re praying for them.
+Tell them what you’re praying for them.
+One idea is to pray specific Scriptures for individuals according to their needs.
+For instance, you could base a prayer for someone who is suffering on Romans 15:13: “[I pray that] the God of hope [will] fill you with all joy and peace as you trust in him, so that you may overflow with hope by the power of the Holy Spirit.”

 9. Make celebration a more regular part of your relationships.
-Celebrate others' victories, large and small with a note, coffee together, a special meal, a congratulatory phone call, or just a high-five!
+Celebrate one anothers’ victories, large and small, with a note, coffee together, a special meal, a congratulatory phone call, or just a high-five!

-14. If someone you know is working on a large project, send her a single flower to encourage her at the beginning of the project, and a full bouquet when it's done.*
+14. If someone you know is working on a large project, send them a single flower to encourage them at the beginning of the project, and a full bouquet when it’s done.

-15. Use encouragement as an outreach.
-If anyone should be known for being an encourager, it should be the Christian.
-Write a letter of appreciation to people at work, your apartment manager, your child's teacher, or your doctor.
+15. Use encouragement as a form of outreach.
+If anyone should be known for being an encourager, it should be Christians.
+Write a letter of appreciation to people at work, your apartment manager, your child’s teacher, or your doctor.
 Often when we interact with these people, we are asking for their services.
-Take time just to say thank you!*
+Take time just to say thank you!

 16. If you really want to encourage someone who gives you excellent service, write a letter of commendation to the person’s boss.

-17. We could learn something from the way team athletes freely pat, touch and high-five each other in competition.
+17. We could learn something from the way team athletes freely pat, touch, and high-five each other in competition.
 Touch is a powerful encouragement.
 Be sure to be sensitive in this area, though.
-Ask someone if you can hug her first.
-And be careful to be above reproach with persons of the opposite sex.*
+Ask someone if you can hug them before doing so.
+And be careful to remain above reproach in all your relationships.

 18. When you see someone making positive changes in their lives, affirm them.
-"You seem to have a really great attitude about…", "It may be that I'm just starting to take notice, but I see that you're…", "Do you think that you are becoming more…?"
+“You seem to have a really great attitude about...”, “It may be that I’m just starting to take notice, but I see that you are...”, “Do you think that you are becoming more...?”

 19. Tell people how they’ve encouraged you!

-Choose one or two items on this list to encourage someone in your life today!
+Choose one or two action points on this list to encourage someone in your life today!